 College counseling is integral to leading our students and their families to understand the student's talents more deeply, characteristic learning styles, academic interests, and career goals.
 Parents, faculty, staff, and the College Counseling Department encourage each student's aspirations while supporting him/her in taking responsibility and initiative for the college process.
 The Mission of the Cristo Rey OKC College Counseling Department is to assist, educate, guide, and empower students to find their best college fit.
 We help students explore a wide range of four-year college options.
-We provide the necessary resources, information, and connections for students to find their best fit.
+We provide the necessary resources, information, and connections for students to find their best fit and to ensure they get to and through college.